exceljs/exceljs/README.md

 // Get a row object.
 If it doesn't already exist, a new empty one will be returned var row = worksheet.getRow(5);

+// Get the last editable row in a worksheet (or undefined if there are none) var row = worksheet.lastRow;

 // Set a specific row height
 row.height = 42.5;